Blackfin icefish: Evolution

 There are at least 16 known species of icefish, and they are thought to make up a monophyletic group.
 The icefishes likely descended from a sluggish demersal ancestor.
 During the mid-Tertiary period, a species crash in the Southern Ocean opened up a wide range of empty niches to colonize.
 Despite the hemoglobin-less mutants being less fit, the lack of competition allowed even the mutants to leave descendants that colonized empty habitats and evolved compensations for their mutations.
 Later, the periodic openings of fjords created habitats that were colonized by a few individuals.
 These conditions may have also allowed for the loss of myoglobin.

 It is still unknown when the icefish evolved, but there are two main competing hypotheses.
 The first is that they are only about 6 million years old, appearing after the Southern Ocean cooled significantly.
 The second predicts that they are much older, evolving 15-20 million years ago.
 Although the evolution of icefish is still disputed, it is widely accepted that the formation of the Antarctic Polar Frontal Zone (APFZ) and the Antarctic Circumpolar Current (ACC) marks the beginning of the evolution of Antarctic fishes.
 The ACC is an oceanic current that moves in a clockwise northeast direction, and can be up to 10,000 km wide.
-This current formed 25-22 million years ago, and thermally isolated the Southern Ocean by separating it from the warm subtropical gyres to the north.
+This current formed 25–22 million years ago, and thermally isolated the Southern Ocean by separating it from the warm subtropical gyres to the north.

 The various lifestyles of icefish are thought to have caused speciation within the family.
 For example, blackfin icefish adults have a very sedentary lifestyle, which may have geographically isolated them from other members of the family.
 Other species, such as Champsocephalus gunnari, are more pelagic and seem to have avoided isolation.

 Adaptation

 The Southern Ocean is one of the most extreme habitats on the planet.
 Like most other Antarctic notothenioids, the blackfin icefish produces antifreeze glycoproteins in their blood and other body fluids.
 These proteins reduce the internal freezing temperature, preventing ice crystallization and thus allowing the fish to survive in water below 0 °C.

-In addition, icesfishes have developed a specialized cardiovascular system to compensate for the lack of hemoglobin and maximize oxygen delivery to tissues.
+In addition, icefishes have developed a specialized cardiovascular system to compensate for the lack of hemoglobin and maximize oxygen delivery to tissues.
 Because icefish blood lacks erythrocytes, it is less viscous and can flow more easily around the body at low temperatures.
 As a result, the amount of energy expended to transport oxygen is reduced.

 Icefish also possess an enlarged, hypertrophied heart, which allows the animal to pump very large volumes of blood at a low pressure and speed.
 The stroke volume of the icefish heart is 6-15 times that of other teleosts, and the blood volume in general is 2-4 times as large as other teleosts.
 The blackfin icefish also maintains very high concentrations of mitochondria in its cardiac muscle cells and thin, highly vascularized skin.
 All of these adaptations allow the blackfin icefish to maximize oxygen delivery and survive without haemoglobin.